 How do UK imports and exports compare for key dairy products?
 This information shows the net trade position for dairy products in both value and volume terms on an annual basis.

-- There was a further reduction of the trade deficit in butter, driven both by lower imports and higher exports.
+- Yoghurt saw its trade deficit worsen in 2020, driven by lower exports and higher imports.

 The trade balance is calculated as exports minus imports.

 Total dairy (All dairy) here refers to HS codes 0401-0406 which includes shipments of unprocessed milk/raw milk crossing the border for processing.

 Total dairy imports and exports (All dairy) includes dairy products which are not reported here.
 The total will therefore differ from from the sum of the reported categories.

 Butter here refers to the total 0405 category which includes other fats and oil derived from milk.

 For descriptions of the product categories please see the notes section of the downloadable spreadsheet.